 Your relative’s creditors do not know the current situation and they can increase debt enforcement action for recovery of the debt if repayment is missed.

 So, contact the creditors in writing and let them know that the person has died and you are now going through the legal process of dealing with the deceased person’s estate.

 Tell them that you are going through the legal process of dealing with the person’s estate.

-If it is a joint debt, Creditors will ask other account holder to pay the debt, so contact a suitable debt advisor for further help in arranging monthly payment as per his/her affordability and a suitable debt plan must be chosen.
+If it is a joint debt, Creditors will ask another account holder to pay the debt, so contact a suitable debt advisor for further help in arranging monthly payment as per his/her affordability and a suitable debt plan must be chosen.

 Alternatively, PPI policy to pay out lump sum towards credit cards and unsecured loans debt.

-You should do this no matter if there is secured or unsecured debt, as it would surely keep the diseased financial burden off from left over estate.
+You should do this no matter if there is secured or unsecured debt, as it would surely keep the diseased financial burden off from leftover estate.

 If there is no insurance policy

 You will need to contact the creditors to arrange to pay off the debts if they have not already made a claim on the estate.

 For joint debts: